lucasvianav/nvim/README.md

-# My Neovim (and vscode-neovim) config file
+# My Neovim config file

 ![Simple banner](https://i.imgur.com/raPX5yF.png)

 ## Description

 This is my Neovim config, which currently I use with the Terminal Neovim.
 For a while I used it with the [vscode-neovim](https://github.com/asvetliakov/vscode-neovim) extension, but have migrated for TUI and since then haven't updated the VSCode config - maybe some of the plugins that are currently only setted for TUI would be compatible with VSCode, but I haven't tested it.
+I've removed the VSCode-specific config from the main branch, but you may head to `[vscode-compatible](https://github.com/lucasvianav/nvim/tree/vscode-compatible)` if you wish.

 I'm still a beginner in VIM, so any feedback is welcome :)